If you are serious about securing a great H-1B job or a great internship in the U.S, our private coaching program maybe

 An alternative to the 3-hour coaching program is the opportunity to have a one-time consultation.
 International students from all majors enrolled at U.S universities contact us every week with questions regarding their job search prospects.
-Most feel stuck and unsure about what to do to try to secure a job in the U.S. Many make bad decisions, unknowingly of course, that only hurt their chances of securing jobs in the U.S. We try to offer a few one-time, 50-min. appointments at the rate of $200.
+Most feel stuck and unsure about what to do to try to secure a job in the U.S. Many make bad decisions, unknowingly of course, that only hurt their chances of securing jobs in the U.S. We try to offer a few one-time, 50-min. appointments.
 No subsequent appointments are accepted.

 $300 (50-min. coaching package)